SomaiaSalah/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

-This edit from Somaia Salah
+This edit1 from Somaia Salah
 This edit2 from Somaia Salah
 This edit3 from Somaia Salah
+This edit4 from Somaia Salah